SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Propelled Weal

 After you make an attack roll with a monk weapon or an unarmed attack, and critically hit, you refund 1 Ki point.

-### Level 11

-* Brutal Weal

-After you make an attack roll with a monk weapon or an unarmed attack, and critically hit, you deal additional damage equal to one roll of your martial arts die.

-### Level 17

-* Their Woe

-After you make an attack roll with a monk weapon or an unarmed attack, and critically miss, you instead deal the Woe damage to the target instead of yourself.